jundalisay/superb/content/en/social/economics/principles/part-1/chapter-01b.md

 To get rid of this ambiguity, we change the word 'interest' into 'purpose' in order to focus on the end goal.
 If the end is agreeable, then the means must be agreeable too (Hume, Book 3).
 Thus, a banker's purpose in life is to do banking.
 But it wouldn't be so easy to say that a bank robber's life-purpose is to rob banks since everyone feels that robbing is wrong and therefore cannot be a life goal.
 Who would ever honestly say that his soul exists on Earth to rob banks?
 Stealing might be a life goal of other animal species, but it would result in a them having a totally different hierarchy of needs.

 In this way, the entity is not made subservient to the lower material layer.
 This helps it keep its stability amidst the onslaught of material perceptions.
 If Bitcoin price is rising fast, then under Economics, you should buy it or be left out.
-But in Pantrynomics, only the crypto-trader should buy it because his life purpose is to trade crypto.
+But in Superphysics, only the crypto-trader should buy it because his life purpose is to trade crypto.
 In this way, a Bitcoin crash will only affect the universe of crypto-traders and not everyone.

 {{< youtube ovpsuyRanw8 >}}